 It’s All About WHERE You Choose to Shoot

-There are generally two kinds of moon photography: one where you showcase the moon all by its lonesome and another where you have a point of reference in the shot.
+Generally, there are two types of moon photography: one where you show the moon itself by its lonesome and another where you have some reference point in the shot.

-Now, let’s say you’re attempting to fit a city skyline into your shot of the moon.
-You should find a lookout point that makes enough room for the twinkling lights beneath and perform additional shoot tests to ensure you have the right exposure.
+Let’s say you want to attempt to fit a city skyline into your picture of the moon.
+You need to find a lookout point which makes some room for the twinkling lights beneath and try a few shoot tests to make sure you have proper exposure.

 Consider Adding a Point of Reference

-If may be boring to simply photograph the moon all by itself.
-In fact, many of the most breathtaking examples of moon photography include points of reference to provide more character and flavor to every snapshot of the moon.
-But if you want to add a point of reference…what would be a good selection?
+It may be boring to shoot moon just by itself.
+Honestly, most of the breathtaking examples of moon photography have points of reference to provide more personality and flavour to each photo of the moon.
+However, if you want to add some reference point, would it be a good selection for you?

 Without the Right Equipment, You’ll Have a Hard Time

-Here’s the fundamental equipment you’ll require: a camera, a tripod, a mirror lock-up and a remote shutter release that’s either infrared or coded.
+Here is the fundamental list of equipment you will need: a camera, a mirror lock-up, a tripod and a remote shutter release which is either coded or infrared.

-Various camera types may be utilized, so long as they possess a lens with a focal length big enough to offer adequate magnification.
+Different camera types may be used, as long as they feature lens with a focal length big enough to provide proper magnification.

-As mentioned above, anything 200mm and above works brilliantly.
-On the other hand, an excessively long telephoto lens will just compress things in your shot much too closely together.
+As I mentioned above, a lens 200mm and above will work fine.
+Then again, an excessively long telephoto lens may compress things within your shot.

-Of course, you shouldn’t be limiting yourself to just F22 since that’s just a baseline number.
-Don’t be afraid to experiment with even higher f-stop numbers when shooting pictures of the moon.
-If going greater than F22 works for you, then more power to you.
-Keep in mind, though, that the tinier your aperture, the longer the shutter speed you’ll require.
+Sure, you should not limit yourself to only F22, since it’s just a baseline number.
+Feel free to experiment with even higher f-stop numbers while shooting the moon.
+If going bigger than F22 works for you, then go ahead.
+Just keep in mind, that the smaller your aperture, the longer shutter speed you’ll need.

 Don’t Forget to Sharpen and Tweak

-Even when you’re all done with your moon photographs, your job’s still not done.
-It won’t hurt to sharpen and tweak them some.
-This is a precaution because your images are of an object that’s really, really far away.
-If you improve the sharpening a little bit, you’ll start to notice a bit more definition in the moon’s craters, which adds to the overall enjoyment of the picture.
+Even when your moon shots are ready, your job is not quite done.
+It will not hurt to tweak and sharpen them a bit more.
+This is a necessary step as your photo subject is really far away.
+By improving the sharpening you’ll notice more definition in the moon craters, which increases an overall impression of the image.